 What is an Affirmative Psychotherapist?

-What Affirmative Trainings Do We Offer?
+What Affirmative CE Courses Do We Offer?

 The Affirmative Couch, LLC is approved by the American Psychological Association to sponsor continuing education for psychologists.
 The Affirmative Couch, LLC maintains responsibility for this program and its content.